korcsmarosgroup/organoid_regulatory_networks/README.md

 # Organoid regulatory networks

-This repository holds the code and necessary input files relating to the following paper.
-Specifically the code is used to carry out scripted analyses of differentially expressed genes.
-These gene lists were obtained from transcriptomics data of Paneth cell enriched, goblet cell enriched and conventionally differentiated enteroids:
+This repository holds the code and necessary input files relating to the following paper:

  * Treveil A, Sudhakar P, Matthews Z J, Wrzesinski T, Jones E J, Brooks J, Olbei M, Hautefort I, Hall L J, Carding S R, Mayer U, Powell P P, Wileman T, Di Palma F, Haerty W, Korcsmáros T. Regulatory network analysis of Paneth cell and goblet cell enriched gut organoids using transcriptomics approaches.

+Specifically the contained code is used to carry out scripted analyses of differentially expressed genes using network approaches.
+These gene lists were obtained from transcriptomics data of Paneth cell enriched, goblet cell enriched and conventionally differentiated enteroids.

-This repository is organised into analysis stages which can be run separately from each other.
-For each stage, there is a directory containing the relevant scripts and all the necessary input files are given in the *Input_data/* directory.
-A description of each stage is given below.
+This repository is organised into analysis stages, which can be run separately from each other.
+For each stage, there is a directory containing the relevant scripts - details of which are outlined below.
+All the necessary input files are given in the *Input_data/* directory.
 Please note that some manual/non-scripted analysis was carried out alongside these scripts, for example the analysis of most rewired regulators was carried out using a Cytoscape app called DyNet.

-All code is written in R or in Python (3).

 ## Pathway analysis of differentially expressed genes